-Notes: West Virginia's data are missing race for a relatively high share of COVID-19 deaths and the state does not report Asian COVID-19 deaths.
+Note: West Virginia's data are missing race for a relatively high share of COVID-19 deaths, and the state does not report COVID-19 deaths for Asian residents.

 Sources: FRBC calculations, CSSE at Johns Hopkins University, the COVID Tracking Project at The Atlantic, BEA, and the HHS.